amantrac/ClarityNLP/README.md

 python bow-keras.py --logistic_baseline
 ```

-<font size="3"> We observe that when using all the features we improve, even though the metadata "authors" is not fundamental as by adding nothing significant is observed. </font>
+<font size="3"> We observe that when using all the features we improve, even though the metadata "authors" is not fundamental since no significant improvement is observed. </font>

 ## Tuning the baseline
 <font size="3"> It's important to tune well the regularization parameters of the logistic regression to reach good performance.
 This is what we do now, by looking for the best l2 regularization scheme </font>